postmatic/epoch/readme.txt

 Epoch is a new plugin from the creators of [Postmatic](http://gopostmatic.com).
 The goal: To provide a realtime commenting/chat experience using fully native comments while being compatible with page caching, cdns, mobile, other comment plugins, and seo best practices.
 A tall order?
 For sure.
 Try it out.

 Epoch provides an amazing commenting experience to your users **while improving site performance at the same time**.

+**Key Features**

+- WordPress *native comments*
+- Realtime with minimal server load
+- Fully ajax commenting for both sending and receiving comments
+- Integrates with any theme while still blending in with your brand
+- Front end moderation with realtime updates.
+It's insanely fast.

 = Epoch solves three big native commenting problems =